 - (a) Operating activities include all transactions and other events that are not investing activities.
 Included within operating activities is non-cash dividend income received in the form of units as opposed to cash. - (b) Investing activities are those activities relating to the acquisition, holding and disposal of investments.
 Investments can include securities not falling within the definition of cash.
 Included within investing activities are non-cash purchases of investments relating to distributions received in the form of units as opposed to cash. - (c) Cash is considered to be cash on hand (including related party cash receivable/payable), current accounts in banks which are net of bank overdrafts, call deposits and short term investments which are convertible to cash within two working days. - (d) Call deposits include amounts for day to day cash management as well as amounts for investment purposes.
-For the purpose of the statement of cash flows these have all been treated as cash or cash equivalents. - (e) There are no restrictions on cash or cash equivalents which would impact realisation of cash balances.
+For the purpose of the statement of cash flows these have all been treated as cash or cash equivalents. - (e) Cash payable is the overdraft balance of current accounts in banks and investment bank accounts. - (f) There are no restrictions on cash or cash equivalents which would impact realisation of cash balances.